leodzung/Airbnb-Kaggle-Challenge/README.md

 ![Destination by Gender](/visualization/age.png)

 The largest age group on Airbnb is between 25 and 40.
+Notice that the curve is not smooth because there are a lot of missing data for this feature.

 ## Feature Engineer